aravk04/Direct-Messaging-Application/README.md

 testRemoveUser: This test check if the removeUser in the database class properly remove a user to the input.txt

+testEditUser: This test check if the editUser in the database class preperly works

 MessageDatabaseTest.java

 testAddMessage: tests if the method add message to file correctly